sunnynm/InsightUCSF/README.md

 #### Word2vec Embeddings

-After testing various embeddings, we decided to use BioWordVec as their embeddings seem to be most approiate for our model.
+After testing various embeddings, we decided to use BioWordVec as their embeddings seem to be most appropriate for our model.
 Further details about how they trained the model and the actual models can be found in the following link: https://github.com/ncbi-nlp/BioSentVec